edgBR/siemens-ds-coding-test/README.md

 3. You will have to choose part 3 according to your specialization.
 Specialization has a bonus of 25% in your evaluation so think as this part of the task as your way to shine.

-# Track 1 - MLops
+# Track 1 - MLops/DevOps

-Containarise your preprocessing pipeline using docker and create a CI/CD pipeline that will push the container to a public container registry.
+Containarise your preprocessing pipeline using docker and create a CI/CD pipeline in github or gitlab that will push the container to a public container registry.
+The CI/CD should be as complete as possible.

 # Track 2 - Mathematical Optimization